 9.30am Coffee & Registration

-10.10am Implementing the VdT Model of Creative Ability in a forensic service – Louise Jeffries, senior Occupational Therapist, St Andrew’s Healthcare and Co-Director of the VdT Model of Creative Ability Foundation UK
+10.10am Implementing the VdT Model of Creative Ability in a forensic service – Louise Jeffries, Senior Occupational Therapist, St Andrew’s Healthcare and Professional Development Director of the VdT Model of Creative Ability Foundation UK

 This session will help you to understand how the VdT Model of Creative Ability was implemented in Robinson, a medium secure men’s mental health service.
 You will find out how the initial analytical survey identified patients’ needs and where the service needed to focus and develop OT treatment.
 We will cover a detailed description of the steps taken, the processes put into place and the priorities for implementation.